 adivo is a spin-off from MorphoSys AG, a leading European biopharmaceutical company.
 The team transfers an in-depth expertise in discovery and development of human therapeutic antibodies to the veterinary market.

 AdvanceCOR is a drug-developing biotech company which focuses on personalized medicine in cardiovascular diseases.
-We concentrate on innovative biological drugs in indications with unmet medical needs.
+We concentrate on innovative biologic drugs in acute vascular syndromes and have completed phase 2.

 Alentis Therapeutics discovers and develops novel medications to treat advanced liver diseases, such as liver fibrosis, cirrhosis and liver cancer (hepatocellular carcinoma, HCC).